When you think about your home, the last thing that probably enters your mind is, “Is my house making me sick?”

 22. Not Cleaning Your Trash Can

-Kitchen trash cans are notorious for harboring bacteria and germs.
+Kitchen trash cans are notorious for harboring bacteria and germs and causing odors.

 23. Neglecting Your Chimney and Flue